BackstagecrewIS/devsite/README.md

 Cause: All users are created as non-admin by default

-Solution: Automatically create first user as admin
+Solution: Check if admin exists and if not, add first user as admin on registration

 [Back to Index](#table-of-contents)

+### Unsolved Bugs

 ## Deployment